 Looking for a gift to brighten someone’s Jewish New Year?
-This Rosh Hashanah Gift Guide includes everything needed to share your New Year wishes in a Rosh Hashanah care package or gift basket.
+This Rosh Hashanah Care Package guide includes everything needed to share your New Year wishes in a care package or gift basket.
 The list suggests recipes for homemade treats as well as gifts you can purchase, all with the traditional flavors and symbols of the holiday.

 For Jewish people all over the world, Rosh Hashanah is one of the most significant holy days of the year.
 Gifting a New Year’s present or care package is a wonderful way of adding your good wishes to the celebration.

 For those who haven’t grown up observing Jewish holidays, the symbols and traditions of Rosh Hashanah can be a bit of a mystery.
-However, this short explanation of the holiday will make it easy for anyone to create great Rosh Hashanah packages!
+However, this short explanation of the holiday will make it easy for anyone to create great Jewish new year packages!

 Rosh Hashana is the Jewish New Year according to the Hebrew calendar.
 The words “rosh hashana” translate as “head of the year”.